● MADISON REALTY CAPITAL

 The ground floor banking hall features a 63-foot vaulted ceiling and floors inlaid with 22 varieties of marble.
 Upstairs a series of mezzanines overlook the banking hall, and the lower level is anchored by three 64-ton doors that open to the historic bank vault.

-According to DeCrosta, “The capital improvement program has opened up the space for modern use and restored the historic details of One Hanson Place and we’re anticipating strong interest with a number of retail tenants.”
+According to DeCrosta, who recently founded his own firm, Good Space, “The capital improvement program has opened up the space for modern use and restored the historic details of One Hanson Place and we’re anticipating strong interest with a number of retail tenants.”

 Munkey business on Cornelia Street